-Debbie was named one of the world’s 100 Most Influential People in Biotechnology by Scientific American Worldview; a PharmaVOICE 2021 Red Jacket Honoree and to PharmaVOICE‘s 100 Most Inspiring People list with repeat appearances on ROI-NJ’s Influencers Power List; ROI-NJ’s Healthcare Influencers: ROI-NJ’s Women in Business List; to the NJBIZ Health Care Power 50, to the NJBIZ Manufacturing 50, one of New Jersey’s top CEOs by COMMERCE Magazine and for the tenth time in 2022 to the NJBIZ Power 100, a listing of the 100 most influential people in New Jersey business.
+Debbie was named one of the world’s 100 Most Influential People in Biotechnology by Scientific American Worldview; a PharmaVOICE 2021 Red Jacket Honoree and to PharmaVOICE‘s 100 Most Inspiring People list with repeat appearances on ROI-NJ’s Influencers Power List; ROI-NJ’s Healthcare Influencers: ROI-NJ’s Women in Business List; to the NJBIZ Health Care Power 50, to the NJBIZ Manufacturing 50, one of New Jersey’s top CEOs by COMMERCE Magazine and for the eleventh time in 2022 to the NJBIZ Power 100, a listing of the 100 most influential people in New Jersey business.

 Debbie holds an M.S. from the S. I. Newhouse School at Syracuse University where she graduated cum laude and a B.A. from Trenton State College, now The College of New Jersey, where she graduated magna cum laude.

 Sr. Vice President, Operations

 Donna joined the organization in 1995 bringing nearly a decade of diverse operations experience with her from purchasing, to human resources to systems support.
 She has been vital in the nurturing and growth of the organization and now oversees BioNJ’s human resources, accounting and operations functions.
 Donna was instrumental in creating internal controls and systems, recruiting and developing personnel, and continues to support the organization on a daily basis.